mshalimay/multithreaded-twitter-feed/Readme.md

 # Multithreaded Twiter Feed
-In this project a multithreaded twitter feed was implemented using primitive parllel constructs only.
+In this project a multithreaded twitter feed was developed using a simple version of the consumer-producer model and thread-safe data structures implemented from scratch from primitive parallel constructs.

 # Outline
 - Setion 1 gives a summary of the project and sample runs